gngsn/gngsn-dotnet-lab/SpaceAINet/README.md

 ## Screenshots

 Screenshots are automatically saved to the `screenshoots` folder:
-- Automatic screenshots every 10 seconds during gameplay
+- **Automatic screenshots** every 10 seconds during gameplay
-- Manual screenshots with the 'S' key
+- **Manual screenshots** with the 'S' key
-- Saved as PNG files with proper font rendering
+- **Cross-platform compatibility** - saved as HTML and text files
+- **No graphics dependencies** - works on all .NET platforms

+## AI Integration (Future)

+The game includes a framework for AI integration:
+- **Ollama support** - Local AI model integration
+- **Azure AI Foundry** - Cloud AI service integration
+- **Game state analysis** - AI can analyze current game state
+- **Action suggestions** - AI can suggest optimal moves

+Configure AI settings in `src/SpaceAINet.Console/appsettings.json`.

 ## Platform Compatibility

-The game runs on Windows, macOS, and Linux.
-Screenshot functionality requires platform support for System.Drawing.Common.
+The game runs on **Windows, macOS, and Linux** with full cross-platform compatibility.
+No platform-specific dependencies required.